Design, Technologies and Management

 The festival is an exciting time for all DTM students.
 Every year we have state of the art sessions that explore subjects in design, technologies and management --including new design techniques and tools, career opportunities in technical theatre, tips for creating the ideal portfolio, stage management practices, how to get into grad school, plus an introduction to free design software.
 This year we are planning new and exciting sessions for Designers, Technicians, Stage Managers, and Allied Crafts practitioners.

-Announcing the FOCAL Press Rafael Jaen Show Case Award: Focal Press has created the Rafael Jaen Show Case Award, dedicated to students presenting their work for the first time as a regional entry at the Design-Technology and Managements exhibit at each KCACTF region.
+The FOCAL Press Rafael Jean Show Case Award: Focal Press created the Rafael Jean Show Case Award, dedicated to students presenting their work for the first time as a regional entry at the Design-Technology and Management exhibit at each KCACTF region.
 The award honors design substance and innovative ideas and is meant to inspire young DTM practitioners encouraging their learning in the Design, Technologies and Management fields.
 Award recipients receive a FPRJ certificate, a Focal Press credit to purchase three (Focal Press) books of their choice, and an opportunity to have their work represented at the USITT Conference as part of the KCACTF Digital display.
 The award is for regional entries rather than the national Barbizon and KCACTF entries.

 Thank you all for your attention to this initiative.